mattbriggs04/image-to-domtree/README.md

 # Image to DOMTree - ECE 26400 HW 14
-Feel free to download or clone this repository and use it to convert images into the expected format for your homework 14 solution to convert.
+Feel free to download or clone this repository and use it to convert images into the expected format for your homework 14 solution to be able to parse.

 ### Example
 The format of calling the parser is: